 Document pictures/GIFs at corresponding difference text.

-- The dolls in the Tower of Dolls will speak Japanese when they are active and destroyed ("yamete!" which means "stop!", amongst others).
-All but one of these voice clips were removed from the International releases ("iie!"/"no!", when defeated).
+- The dolls in Block 6-2 (The Tower of Dolls) will speak Japanese when they are active and destroyed.
+All but one of these voice clips were dummied out in the international releases (「いや！」, or "No!", when defeated).

-- The Medusa boss in Block 4, the Chapel, remains invulnerable slightly longer after taking two hits in the International releases, making the boss a bit tougher in Original mode.
-(This is because the original X68000 game was designed to render Medusa invulnerable for the same amount of time, but due to a porting issue you can actually jam 3 Cross Boomerangs and whip strikes to kill the boss instantly.
+- The Medusa boss in Block 4, the Chapel, remains invulnerable slightly longer after taking two hits in the international releases, making the boss a bit tougher in Original mode.
+This is because the original X68000 game was designed to render Medusa invulnerable for the same amount of time, but due to a porting issue you can actually jam 3 Cross Boomerangs and whip strikes to kill the boss instantly.
 She has no invulnerable time even though she gets knocked back and is flashing in the Japanese version.
-The International release eliminated this problem and fixed her AI, so the cross combo can't finish her instantly.)
+The international releases eliminated this problem and fixed her AI, so the cross combo can't finish her instantly.

 - For the same reason mentioned above, the mirrors in Block 6-3, as well as the blood skeletons, eyeballs, and bone dragons in various stages do not award points in the Japanese release.
 The mirrors and the eyeballs will award points if two or more of them are eliminated at once using the cross boomerang, the same as other minor enemies.
 However the blood skeletons do not award any points, due to the fact that the Japanese release treats them as if they were moving traps.

-- The Block-4 music track, "Bloody Tears" in Arrange mode is slightly different in the International and later Japanese PSN releases.
-The pattern of blood drops in Block 4-2 (the "Bloody Tears" section) is also different between the Japanese and International releases with the latter almost force players to either trade hits with blood skeletons or keep the stopwatch sub weapon from Block 3-3 all the way to the end of Block 4 - to the point of immediately riding on the brutally high difficulty rail in the hidden NOMIS mode (the one-hit-perish mode).
+- The Block-4 music track, "Bloody Tears" in Arrange mode is slightly different in the international and later Japanese PSN releases.
+The pattern of blood drops in Block 4-2 (the "Bloody Tears" section) is also different between the Japanese and international releases with the latter almost forcing players to either trade hits with blood skeletons or keep the stopwatch sub-weapon from Block 3-3 all the way to the end of Block 4 - to the point of immediately riding on the brutally high difficulty rail in the hidden NOMIS mode (the one-hit-perish mode).

-- Spike traps in Block 4-3 and 7-2 have noise In the International release, but still not included in Japanese PSN re-release.
+- Spike traps in Block 4-3 and 7-2 have noise in the international releases, but still not included in the Japanese PSN re-release.

-In Block 1-1, A money bag worth 1000 points is hidden away and it can't be obtained in the final game without the help of moon jump codes D0059270 0042 + 8005A834 000B.
-Activate the code, Press R2+X and Float to the topmost platform and move to the center in order to reveal the normally-unseen money bag.
+In Block 1-1, a money bag worth 1000 points is hidden away and it can't be obtained in the final game without the help of moon jump GameShark codes D0059270 0042 + 8005A834 000B.
+Activate the GameShark code, press R2 + X and float to the topmost platform and move to the center in order to reveal the normally-unseen money bag.